 - Clinical Learning experiences may occur in a variety of settings, including Dawson Creek, Fort St. John, Chetwynd, and Fort Nelson.
 All students should be prepared for in-region travel.

-- Students must provide the following required supplies/materials: Stethoscope, Uniforms, lab coat(s), WCB approved safety/nursing shoes, and a watch with a second hand.
+- Students must provide the following required supplies/materials: Stethoscope, Uniforms, lab coats(provided by NLC at cost), WCB approved safety/nursing shoes, and a watch with a second hand.

 - A personal laptop is recommended for each student.